 I believe this 3rd Method isn’t as complicated as the above two.
 Still, if you have any doubts regarding this tool, do let me know in the comments section.

 I believe I was able to put forward a very new and exciting topic in front of you.

 Finding Keyword Difficulty for your potential keywords you want to rank for helps you determine which keyword can be actually ranked if you’re a normal blogger just like me.

-Let me know if you use some other techniques different or similar than mine for analysing competition for your potential keywords.
+Let me know if you use some other techniques different or similar than mine for analyzing competition for your potential keywords.